 Your grant activities must be delivered within the Murray-Darling Basin.
-If you are uncertain if you are eligible, there is a map of the Murray-Darling Basin provided with the grant opportunity documents on the GrantConnect and Community Grants Hub websites.
+Information on the Murray- Darling Basin can be found on the Murray-Darling Basin Authority website.
+If you are uncertain if you are eligible, there is a map of the Murray-Darling Basin provided with the grant opportunity documents on the GrantConnect and the Community Grants Hub websites.